derviselisee/Enterprise-Security-and-Monitoring-Lab/README.md

 The goal was to create the domain dervis.lab, join a workstation to that domain, and verify that domain based authentication works as expected.
 This is part of my enterprise homelab where identity, security, and network management all connect.

-1. Deploying and Preparing the Domain Controller
+A-Deploying and Preparing the Domain Controller

 I began by deploying a Windows Server 2022 virtual machine inside my homelab.
 The server received its IP address from my FortiGate DHCP service.
 I verified the network configuration with the ipconfig command.
 The server had the IPv4 address 192.168.60.2 with the gateway 192.168.60.1.